Formula to Calculate Average Inventory

-Average Inventory Formula is the mean value of Inventory which is calculated at a certain point of time by taking the average of the Inventory at the beginning and at the end of the accounting period.
-It helps management to understand the Average Inventory the business needs to hold during its daily course of business.
+Average Inventory Formula is used to calculate the mean value of Inventory at a certain point of time by taking the average of the Inventory at the beginning and at the end of the accounting period.
+It helps management to understand the Inventory, the business needs to hold during its daily course of business.

-The above formula is one of the simplest ways for the calculation of Average Inventory which is used to avoid the effect of sharp spikes or drops in Ending Inventory as it involves taking Average of Beginning and Ending Inventory.
+The above formula is one of the simplest ways for the calculation of the Average Inventory, which is used to avoid the effect of sharp spikes or drops in the Ending Inventory as it involves taking Average of Beginning and Ending Inventory.

-ABC Limited reported the following details pertaining to its Inventory levels as on 31.03.2018.
+ABC Limited reported the following details on its Inventory levels as on 31.03.2018.

-Average Inventory Analysis helps management to understand its Purchase pattern and Sales trend which helps them in better planning of Inventory to avoid the problem of stock outs and also to avoid the cost of carrying excess Inventory as that can result in strain on the finances of the company.
-Further Average Inventory formula helps in the computation of various useful ratios namely:
+Inventory Analysis helps management to understand its Purchase pattern and Sales trend, which helps them in better planning of Inventory to avoid the problem of stock-outs and also to avoid the cost of carrying excess Inventory as that can result in strain on the finances of the company.
+Further.
+It helps in the computation of various useful ratios, namely:

 #1 – Inventory Turnover Ratio

-One of the important ratios which use Average Inventory to understand how fast a company sells its Inventory whereby a higher ratio implies either strong sales or insufficient Inventory resulting in loss of business and a lower ratio implying weak sales, excess Inventory or lack of demand for the company’s product.
+One of the important ratios which use Avg Inventory to understand how fast a company sells its Inventory whereby a higher ratio implies either strong sales or insufficient Inventory resulting in loss of business and a lower ratio implying weak sales, excess Inventory, or lack of demand for the company’s product.

 Example of Inventory Turnover Ratio

-Another important ratio which makes use of Inventory Turnover Ratio and allows management to understand the time taken in converting goods into sales.
+Another important ratio that makes use of Inventory Turnover Ratio and allows management to understand the time taken in converting goods into sales.